How to Reduce Risk Evaluation Bias

 • Minute Read

-Let’s look at different types of biases and ways to reduce risk evaluation bias.
-These steps will help ensure the right decisions are made for the right reasons.
+Let’s examine different biases and ways to reduce risk evaluation bias.
+These steps will help ensure that the right decisions are made for the right reasons.

-We all have biases; many are helpful.
-In projects, we have biases towards successful projects and motivated teams.
-If a project sponsor says that schedule is the top priority, the project team has a bias towards meeting the schedule.
+We all have biases, and many are helpful.
+In projects, we have biases toward successful projects and motivated teams.
+If a project sponsor says that schedule is the top priority, the project team will be biased toward meeting the schedule.

 However, some biases are harmful.
-Stakeholders may attempt to sway project decisions in unfair ways.
-These biases undermine the health of the project and breed distrust.
+Stakeholders may attempt to sway decisions unfairly, undermining the project's health and breeding distrust.

 Motivational and Cognitive Biases

 Stakeholders may exhibit different types of bias.
-Motivational bias is where someone is trying to bias the result in one direction or another.
-Cognitive biases occur as people make inferences in an illogical fashion.
+Motivational bias occurs when someone tries to bias the result in another direction.
+Cognitive biases occur when people make inferences in an illogical fashion.
 Cognitive biases are based on people’s perceptions.

 More...